 Toy Story 3 doubles as an example of Darker And Edgier within a series, and was an especially memorable case, since it took a series with a reputation for lightheartedness and gave it a Prison Episode.

-Brad: "Really, really little kids should not see this movie.
+Brad: Really, really little kids should not see this movie.
 They should wait till they get older.
 We're getting some reactions from people who were disappointed that their four-year-old was a little freaked out by it.
-Well, I don't want to compromise the intensity in order to please a four-year-old."
+Well, I don't want to compromise the intensity in order to please a four-year-old.

-Frozen is a major, major contender for this, despite having a bodycount of only 2 minor characters (the King and Queen), and the villains punished justly without death.
+Frozen is a major, major contender for this, despite having a bodycount of only two minor characters (the King and Queen), and the villains punished justly without death.
 The film features childhood trauma, dead parents, murderous noblemen, a comic relief character that spends the movie dreaming about what would kill him, and the entire cast nearly dying in a massive snowstorm near the end.

-Disney's Pinocchio.
-That thing was dark both literally and metaphorically.
+Disney's Pinocchio is dark both literally and metaphorically.
 There's a few really horrifying sequences such as the scene where a boy is seen turning into a donkey, made even worse when we see tons of other boys being turned into donkeys who are either sold to the salt mines or kept to pull the carriage to take more boys to the island to meet the same horrifying fate.
 Even more unusual for a Disney film, there are three different people who serve as villains (four if you count Monstro), and all of them get away with the things they do, including the ruthless coachmen who kidnaps boys and turns them into donkeys.